Few verses have received as much critical and devotional attention as this one.

 "Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven" (Mt 18:3).

-Without adding to the immense volume of commentary this verse has already received, I'd like to offer just one thought that has meant a lot in my own life, and which has been key for my own interpretation of what Jesus is telling us here.
+Without adding to the immense volume of commentary this verse has already received, I'd like to offer just one thought that has meant a lot in my own life, and which has been vital for my interpretation of what Jesus is telling us here.

-Whenever I am around children for an extended period of time, I am reminded of my own childhood.
+Whenever I am around children for an extended time, I am reminded of my childhood.
 I remember it as a time of wonder, a time when anything seemed possible.
 Dragons and princesses?
 Sure, why not?
 Fairies and witches?
 I was convinced there were a few in my neighborhood.

-Paul tells us, "do not conform to the pattern of this world, but be transformed by the renewal of your mind" (Rom 12:2).
+Paul tells us, "do not conform to the pattern of this world but be transformed by the renewal of your mind" (Rom 12:2).
 I believe this is a more philosophical way of saying "turn and become like children."
 That is, return to wonder, return to awe, be open to the full range of possibilities, be open to miracles.

 Wonder is the way to be open to God - may we never lose it.
 It renews the mind; it is the way to become like children.
 Jesus says it is the way into the Kingdom.